 So you might write, this is the before and after of a paint job or furniture restoration.

-Informational graphics, on the other hand, like charts, graphs, or designs, explain the results of something.
+Conversely, informal graphics, like charts, graphs, or designs, explain the results of something.
 So you need to explain this in your alt tag.

 Functional purpose